Uafhulufhedzea/International-Bank-Payment-System/README.md

 ## Overview
 A secure international payment system built with **React** (frontend) and **Express.js** (backend API).
 Customers can register, log in, and make international payments via SWIFT.
 Employees can verify and forward transactions to SWIFT through a dedicated portal.
 All data is stored in a **secured Azure SQL database**.

-This project was developed for **APDS7311 — Task 2** and meets all marking criteria for password security, input whitelisting, SSL, attack protection, and DevSecOps.

 ## Project Structure
 ```